resistiv/LoxMin/README.md

 As of commit ``2e91c39``, everything builds, runs, and all tests pass on Windows 10 and Ubuntu 22.04.
 ![](./LoxTester/Results/win10-tests-2023-12-04.png "Windows 10 Test Results")
 ![](./LoxTester/Results/ubuntu2204-tests-2023-12-04.png "Ubuntu 22.04 Test Results")

-As an aside, while a C implementation of Lox is very efficient, this testing suite is not.
-Instead of interfacing with the actual C code and keeping one running process throughout, each test spawns a LoxMin process which runs code and exits.
-Needless to say, this creates a lot of overhead, and so the runtime of these tests is not indicative of the final optimization or speed of LoxMin.
+As an aside, while the C implementation of Lox is very efficient, this testing suite is not.
+Instead of interfacing with the actual C code and keeping one process running throughout, each test creates a *separate* LoxMin process which runs code and exits.
+Needless to say, this creates a lot of overhead, so the runtime of these tests is not indicative of the final optimization or speed of LoxMin.